 QoE in adaptive video streaming

-OTT streaming services take-up is exploding.
+OTT streaming services are exploding.
 Hundreds of millions of people worldwide have already subscribed to one or more streaming services.
-Unlike traditional Pay-TV services, subscribers expect to be able to consume streaming services on any device, including TV, cell-phone, PC, tablet, and in any location (home, office, on the way to and from work, etc.).
+Unlike traditional Pay TV services, subscribers expect to be able to consume streaming services on any device, including TV, smartphone, PC, tablet, and in any location (home, office, on the way to and from work, etc.).
 While content is definitely ‘king’, delivering premium quality is a close second, and is a major concern for streaming service providers.
-The key metrics that affect users’ Quality of Experience (QoE) in adaptive video streaming are:
+Annoying experiences like rebuffering or slow start times can lead to lost subscribers and lost advertising revenue.
+To learn more about key metrics that affect users' Quality of Experience (QoE) in adaptive video streaming, view this blog post.

 The ‘last-mile’ challenge

-Delivering an ABR stream from the edge of the CDN to video clients installed on end-devices, i.e. across the ’last-mile’ network, is the most challenging delivery stage in terms of QoE, as last mile network conditions are often volatile and highly dynamic:
+Delivering an Adaptive Bit Rate stream from the edge of the CDN to video clients installed on end-devices, i.e. across the ’last-mile’ network, is the most challenging delivery stage in terms of QoE.
+Last mile network conditions are often volatile and highly dynamic:

 Different technologies – Clients are connected using DSL, Cable, cellular and Wi-Fi technologies that exhibit different characteristics in terms of available bandwidth, stability, delay and jitter.